rachelhisko/dog-rescue-pattern-library/README.md

     The primary colour represents stability and depth.
 It symbolizes the trust, loyalty and confidence our company has to offer.
 Use it for heading 1 and heading 2.

   secondary: |
-    The secondary colour represents the happiness and wisdom our company has gave to our animals.
+    The secondary colour represents the passion Birch Haven has towards their dogs.
+It symbolizes love and adventure; two main dog characteristics.
 This is meant to make our website pop.
 Use it for the logo, footer, and icons.
-Exclude the bone icon.

   neutral: |
     The body copy colour will be a dark grey colour.
 Use for all of body copy, as well as heading 3, 4, 5, 6.